Childhood vaccines: Tough questions, straight answers

 No. In general, it is better to prevent sickness by getting vaccinated rather than getting an infection.

 Getting infected with a germ may provide some people with a longer lasting immune response but at higher risk.
 For example, getting a Haemophilus influenzae type b (Hib) bacterial infection could lead to permanent deafness, brain damage or even death.

 Childhood vaccines protect kids from serious diseases and complications.
 Vaccines also lower the chance of spreading a disease.

 No. Vaccines do not cause autism.
 Researchers haven't found a connection between autism and childhood vaccines.
 The original study that ignited the controversy in 1998 was removed from the scientific record, also called retracted, in 2010.

 Are vaccine side effects dangerous?

-Of course, vaccines aren't given to children who have known allergies to specific vaccine components.
-Likewise, if your child develops a life-threatening reaction to a particular vaccine, further doses of that vaccine won't be given.
+Of course, vaccines aren't given to children who have known allergies to specific parts of the vaccine.
+And if your child has a life-threatening reaction to one vaccine, further doses of that vaccine won't be given.

 Why are vaccines given so early?

 Most babies are born with developing immune systems.
 Vaccination makes sure a baby has as much protection from disease and disease complications as is safely possible.
 It also helps prevent babies and children from spreading illness to others.